3b1b/site_demo/contents/fourier_transforms/fourier_transforms.md

 Where $$2\pi$$ is the full length of the circumference of the circle, $$f$$ is the desired frequency, and $$t$$ is a variable for time.
 This means that at any given time $$t$$, we have progressed some amount along the circle.
-Ultimately, this gives us nice notation for describing how we might wind ourselves around a circle, but the notation for Fourier transforms is that we move in the clockwise (not counter-clockwise) direction, so it is more accurate to use $$e^{-2\pi i f t}$$ with a negative sign.
+Ultimately, this gives us nice notation for describing how we might wind ourselves around a circle, but the convention for Fourier transforms is that we move in the clockwise (not counter-clockwise) direction, so it is more accurate to use $$e^{-2\pi i f t}$$ with a negative sign.

 If we were to take any signal and describe it as a function, like $$g(t)$$, then